Wood Sorrel (Oxalis spp)

 This common perennial can grow in large patches connected by subterranean rhizomes, with the ability to produce by seed and by rhizome.

 There are no stems, rather clumps on leaves growing together from 5-10cms in length.
-Each leaf collection is made up of three heart shaped leaflets, each leaf has a fold down its center which changes, opening and closing dependent on the amount of light available.
+Each leaf collection is made up of three heart-shaped leaflets, each leaf has a fold-down the center which changes, opening, and closing dependent on the amount of light available.

 Leaves: Edible salads, sauces, smoothies, juiced, cakes, icing

 It’s a diuretic and has antiscorbutic properties as well as having a great cooling ability.
 It’s been used to calm stomach upsets.